GateNLP/python-gatenlp/docs/UsageExamples.md

-# Examples of using the gatelfpytorch library
+# Examples of using the gatenlp package

 TBD